powersync-ja/powersync-swift/Demo/README.md

 ## Configure The App

-Open the project in XCode.
+Open this directory in XCode.

 Open the “_Secrets” file and insert the credentials of your Supabase and PowerSync projects (more info can be found [here](https://docs.powersync.com/integration-guides/supabase-+-powersync#test-everything-using-our-demo-app)).